naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 The second benefit is that for junior engineers, this type of interview is still the best.
 Most recent graduates have never been exposed to modern software development practices, because academia often lags a decade or two behind the industry.
 When I got my first software internship, I didn't even know how to use git.
 I had only coded in C and in Java; Python and JavaScript weren't taught at my university.
 My databases class taught me about B-trees, not how to use Mongo.
 As for the alternatives: Either you skip the technical portion altogether (which is uncommon), or you make the candidate do a take-home, in which they will need to spend a disproportionate amount of time reading documentation or understanding how a basic web request is made.

-Finally, there is a widely circulated belief that the engineers who can solve these LC problems are either hard workers who take their career seriously and prepared adequately, or naturally gifted problem solvers.
+Finally, there is a widely-circulated but disingenuous belief that the engineers who can solve these LC problems are either hard workers who prepared adequately and take their career seriously, or naturally gifted problem solvers.
 The former represent the aspects of hard work and grit ("the ideal worker"), and the latter embody the traits of a mythical 10x engineer.
 In either case, these engineers will be a boon to your organization, so it makes sense to wait for one of these people to show up so you can reap the benefits.

 ## What's wrong with these interviews